WHAT IS A EYE STYE? BASIC KNOWLEDGE

 - Marigold or Chamomile infusions.
 To make it, dry flowers are poured with boiling water, and infused for 30 minutes.
 Then, a cotton swab is dipped into the warm infusion, and the affected area is wiped every 2-3 hours.

 - Lotions.
-You will need to cut off a leaf of aloe, wash it well, chop, and infuse in a glass of cool boiled water.
+You need to cut off a leaf of aloe, wash it well, chop, and infuse in a glass of cool boiled water.
 After this, you can use the substance for lotions.

 Stye: medication treatment

 Treatment involves the use of medications and ointments for stye.
-They are to be put on the lower eyelid before bedtime.
+They are put on the lower eyelid before bedtime.
 Ointment, spread throughout the eyelid, creates a visual impairment, so it is not recommended to use it during the day.
 Ointments for stye are not very popular because of the inconvenience, however, are effective.

 Any disease is easier to be prevented than to be cured.
 Stye is not an exception.
-Therefore, in order to prevent the disease and reduce the risk of recurrence, one should regularly improve the immunity, be physically active, avoid stress, hypothermia, and eat well.
+Therefore, in order to prevent the disease and reduce the risk of recurrence, you should regularly improve the immunity, be physically active, avoid stress, hypothermia, and eat well.
 Also, do not let the disease to become chronic, and follow the rules of good personal hygiene.

 MORE ARTICLES ABOUT STYE